versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 };
 ```

-* Now, type this part in since it's a lot different from the first step's code:
+* Type in the following JavaScript since it's a lot different from the first step's code:

 ```javascript
 $.ajax(settings)